pdehaan/learningpathways/theming.md

 - **(Video)** [Sass - The Next Wave in Styling and Theming (45:34)](http://docs.sencha.com/ext-js/4-1/#!/video/18084338) <small style='color:#aaa;'>&mdash; _Chris Eppstein_ on December 22, 2010</small>
     CSS and CSS3 are an amazing toolbox for styling your applications, but they're a challenge to wrangle due to their wordy and encyclopedic nature.
 Sass is an overlay language for CSS that allows powerful and thorough control of CSS properties with a minimum of typing.
 In this session, we'll give you a thorough grounder in Sass.

+- **(Community)** [The Absolute Beginner's Guide to Sass](http://blog.teamtreehouse.com/the-absolute-beginners-guide-to-sass) <small style='color:#aaa;'>&mdash; _Andrew Chalkley (blog.teamtreehouse.com)_ on January 16, 2013</small>
+    What is Sass?
+Sass stands for Syntactically Awesome Stylesheets Sass, and was created by Hampton Catlin.
+It's a way to simplify your CSS workflow, making development and maintenance tasks easier.

 - **(Community)** [Getting started with Sass and Compass](http://thesassway.com/beginner/getting-started-with-sass-and-compass) <small style='color:#aaa;'>&mdash; _Adam Stacoviak (thesassway.com)_ on June 29, 2011</small>
     So your friend, co-worker, web-buddy or whomever told you about Sass, Compass ... or both.
 Great!
 Now what?
 In this beginner guide we take you through the first steps of getting started with Sass and Compass.
 We walk you through installation, creating a test project, compiling your first lines of Sass to CSS, and we even "mixin" a little Sass history.